youtube/yt_channel_section_targeter/README.md

 the deployment steps.
 If it is still not working, feel free to report it as a bug or try to fix it and contribute back to the code base.

-### I cannot find some buttons/fields mentionned in this document.
+### I cannot find some buttons/fields mentioned in this document.

 It is likely that the UI/document has changed, try to navigate and find the updated one.
 You are also welcome to update this document by contributing to the